azareljacobs/Wholesale_PartnerPortal/README.md

 -   `deleteById($partnerId)`: Deletes a partner by its ID.
 -   `getList(SearchCriteriaInterface $searchCriteria)`: Retrieves a list of partners based on search criteria, returning `PartnerSearchResultsInterface`.

-The repository offers features like optional filtering for active/inactive partners and repository-level caching.
+The repository offers features like optional filtering for active/inactive partners and repository-level caching with proper invalidation.
+The repository implements in-memory caching of loaded entities with cache invalidation on save and delete operations to prevent stale data.
 It also provides dedicated methods such as `getActiveById()`, `getActiveBySlug()`, and `getActiveList()` to keep business logic clean and behavior consistent.

 ### GraphQL Schema